ccccmagicboy/get_branch_str/README.md

-# get_datetime
+# get_branch_str
-use it to get date and time string of server.
+use it to get marlin fw branch string.